Language Model (LM) Invoker

 Structured Output

-In many real-world applications, we don't just want natural language responses — we want structured data that our programs can parse and use directly.
+In many real-world applications, we don't just want natural language outputs — we want structured data that our programs can parse and use directly.

 You can define your expected output using: